Chealeak/verification-test/ROADMAP.md

 - **User Guide**: Create a simple guide explaining how to use the API.
 - **Developer Documentation**: Provide documentation on how the code is structured, how to set up a local development environment, and how to extend the application.
 - **Monitoring and Logging**: Set up monitoring and logging to track application performance and errors in production.

+## Requirement clarifications for further improvements
+- **Response status codes**:
+  - The API returns a 200 status code for verified or not verified results, and the system stores them in the database only when the JSON file is valid and there are no other errors unrelated to the data verification process (e.g., 400, 500 status codes, etc.).
+If such errors occur, the API returns their respective status code (**currently implemented**)
+  - The API returns a 200 status code for verified, not verified results, or incorrect JSON file structure, and the system stores them in the database.
+If there are other errors, the API returns their respective status code.
+  - The API always returns a 200 status code regardless of the error, and the system stores every result in the database, whether successful or not.